RattleyCooper/framecounter/README.md

 ## Canceling `watch`ers and their closures explicitly

-If you want to cancel things explicitly you can get the task ids using `FrameCounter.nextIds(amount)`.
+If you want to cancel things explicitly you can get the task ids using `ReacTick.nextIds(amount)`.
 The `amount` defaults to `2` and returns a sequence containing your ids. `2` ids are needed for the `watch`er and it's associated closure.
 This is good for objects that may become `nil` and hold their task ids. `nextIds` must be called just before creating the `watch`er.

 ```nim
 # Need to get 2 ids to cancel a watcher and the associated closure.